mariaalexandracastellanos/mariaalexandracastellanos.github.io/_pages/research.md

 immigrant settlements from the two previous decades.
 I implements an event-study design that allows to closely evaluate prior labour market trajectories.
 The results suggest that immigration led to large negative local employment responses for low-skilled workers, but only mild wage effects.
-Analysing margins of adjustment, I show that the strong displacement effects are not necessarily attributable to job-losses, but mainly driven by a reduction of native inflows into work in more exposed regions.
+Analysing margins of adjustment, I show that the strong displacement effects are not necessarily attributable to job-losses, but mainly driven by a reduction of native inflows into work in more exposed regions. <br>
 <span style="color: blue;">*Draft available upon request*</span>

 ## Work in Progress